-Join us in Leesburg, VA, from June 25-28, 2020, for Mythmoot VII
+Join us each year in June for Mythmoot!

-Mythmoot Call for Proposals
+Mythmoot Call for Proposal Details

 Whether creative or critical, individual presentations will have 30 minutes — 20 minutes for presentation and 10 for Q&A. (N.B.
 The “creative” category is not limited to original works but could include presenting or performing art, music, drama, or dance — or even a presentation on how you went about knitting the One Ring into a tea cozy.
 If you have any questions about what you can present, please contact the submissions email.)